2019-Spring-CSC-386/p00-project-1-raj-and-natasha/README.md

 We will start with the AnalogReadSerial example code.

+- Initialize all variables, including pin numbers and threshold value.

 Setup:
+- Begin serial moniter
-- Declare variable for input pin connected to sensor
+- Declare pin modes
-- Declare variable for output pin connected to sensor
+- Make sure no power is flowing to sensor
-- Declare variable for Red and Green pins

 Loop:
-- Take reading from sensor
+- Take reading from sensor using readsoil function and print value to serial monitor
-- Use if statements to determine if the moisture level is below the desired level
-- If the moisture level is too low, turn on Red LED
+- If the moisture is over the threshold value, turn white light on and red light off
-- If the moisture level is above the cutoff, turn on Green LED
+- If the moisture is below the threshold value, turn red light on and white light off
+- Delay -- for testing is set to short value, but in practice can refresh about every 30 mins

+Readsoil Function:
+- Send power to sensor
+- Delay a few milliseconds
+- Read value from sensor
+- Turn off power to sensor
+- Return moisture level value

 ## Files